whisperrnote/whisperrchat-b82a8ded/DEMO_SCENARIOS.md

 ## 🌟 Closing Statements

 ### Short Version
-"WhisperChat: Web3 messaging that's as easy as Web2, but with crypto superpowers."
+"Tenchat: Web3 messaging that's as easy as Web2, but with crypto superpowers."

 ### Medium Version
 "We've solved Web3's UX problem.
 Find users by username, share profiles via QR, gift with emojis or crypto, and experiment risk-free in self-chat."

 ### Long Version
-"WhisperChat reimagines messaging for Web3.
+"Tenchat reimagines messaging for Web3.
 We combine familiar chat UX with blockchain innovation: username discovery like Twitter, QR sharing like Instagram, gifting like Snapchat, but all powered by real crypto across 8 chains.
 Our self-chat feature eliminates onboarding friction, while deep linking enables viral growth.
 It's the messaging app crypto deserves."

 ---